nathansmith/vite-typescript-starter/README.md

 # vite-typescript-starter

-Starter repo, for using Vite &amp; TypeScript
+Starter repo, for using Vite & TypeScript